SeqScan/SeqScan-D/README.md

+# SeqScan-D

+SeqScan-D is a novel algorithm for the summarization of sequences of temporally annotated symbolic locations, i.e. symbolic trajectories.
+A major example of symbolic trajectories are the sequences of Call Detail Records (CDR).
+SeqScan-D splits a trajectory in segments and replaces every segment with the symbolic location that is most representative in the period, based on density and temporal criteria.
+Unlike compression methods for symbolic sequences, for example based on RLE, SeqScan-D aims to preserve the significance of locations in time.
+SeqScan-D is conceptually built on the SeqScan framework for the summarization of spatial trajectories.

+# Citation
+This algorithm is presented in the article:

+Maria Luisa Damiani, Fatima Hachem, Christian Quadri, Matteo Rossini, and Sabrina Gaito (2020).
+On Location Relevance and Diversity in Human Mobility Data.
+ACM Transactions on Spatial Algorithms and Systems 7, 2, Article 7 (October 25, 2020), 38 pages. https://doi.org/10.1145/3423404"

-# Discrete-SeqScan-clustering
+# Code
-SeqScan-D: cluster-based technique for the segmentation of symbolic trajectories.
-(The symbolic trajectory is seen as a sequence of pairs consisting of a time instant and a label indicating the location).

-The goal is to extract from a symbolic trajectory a series of temporally annotated locations, qualified as attractive.
-A location is attractive when the user spends inside of it at least some amount of time, with possibility of some occasional absences.
-The algorithm requires 2 parameters:
-- delta (minimum required presence inside the attractive location, for more information about the presence please refer to [2]) and
-- N (minimum number of points that occured inside the location)

-SeqScan-D takes inspiration from SeqScan, but while the latter is tailored to spatial trajectories, SeqScan-D is to be applied on symbolic trajectories (like Call Details Records CDR).

-For details please refer to [1]

 How to use the software:

 It is sufficient to call the "seqscanD-scanner.py" from a command prompt. you will be asked to enter:
 - The path for the input file, it has to be a csv file.
 This file requires at least two fields: "timestamp" and "location_name".
 Its detailed desctiption will be explained below.
 - The path for the output file, it has to be a csv file too.
-- The "N" parameter: it is an integer value.
+- The "N" parameter: the threshold for the algorithm's density criteria.
+It is an integer value.
-- The "delta" parameter: it is a decimal value, in DAYS.
+- The "delta" parameter: the threshold for the algorithm's temporal criteria.
+It is a decimal value, in DAYS.

 Structure of the input file: